olahasan/Typing-Speed-Test-Game/README.md

 ## overview
 This project is a Typing Speed Test Game where users can test their typing speed by typing words displayed on the screen within a limited time.
-The game offers different difficulty levels and provides feedback on the user's performance.
+The game offers different difficulty levels.

 ## Usage
 1. Open `index.html` in your web browser.